-In 2017, Toronto Hydro connected over 98% of the 2,621 new residential and small business services requested within the prescribed five business day standard once all conditions were met (or as otherwise agreed to by the customer and Toronto Hydro).
-This represents Toronto Hydro's best reported result to date and surpassed the industry target of 90% for the ninth consecutive year.
-Serving one of the fastest growing cities in North America, Toronto Hydro strives significant volumes of requests to connect new residential developments and businesses each year.
-Toronto Hydro strives to integrate the connection work with its planned construction activities to help ensure that the scope, nature and timing of the connection work does not adversely affect the utility's existing construction activities undertaken by other utilities and municipal and provincial government agencies.
+In 2018, Toronto Hydro connected over 99% of the 5,575 new residential and small business services requested within the prescribed five business day standard once all conditions were met (or as otherwise agreed to by the customer and Toronto Hydro).
+This represents Toronto Hydro's best reported result to date and surpassed the industry target of 90% for the tenth consecutive year.
+Serving one of the fastest growing cities in North America, Toronto Hydro receives significant volumes of requests to connect new residential developments and businesses each year, and strives to connect all customers within the five business day standard.

-• Scheduled Appointments Met On Time
+Scheduled Appointments Met On Time

-In 2017, Toronto Hydro scheduled approximately 14,500 appointments with its customers and successfully met 99.4% of these appointments as scheduled.
-This is consistent with past performance and surpassed the industry target of 90% for the ninth consecutive year.
+In 2018, Toronto Hydro scheduled approximately 19,700 appointments with its customers and successfully met 99.66% of these appointments as scheduled.
+This is consistent with past performance and surpasses the industry target of 90% for the tenth consecutive year.
 Providing excellence in customer service is at the core of Toronto Hydro's corporate philosophy, and the utility is consistently looking for new ways to foster meaningful two-way communication, expand the range of service offerings, improve service convenience, and integrate new technological advancements to drive service level improvements.

-• Telephone Calls Answered On Time
+Telephone Calls Answered On Time

-In 2017, Toronto Hydro received more than 486,900 calls (approximately 1,956 calls per business day) from its customers.
-Toronto Hydro's Call Centre agents answered nearly 78% of these calls within 30 seconds after customers selected or were directed to speak to the utility's representatives.
-Toronto Hydro's performance in 2017 surpassed the industry target of 65% and represented a 13% improvement from the previous year.
+In 2018, Toronto Hydro received more than 431,800 calls (over 1,700 calls per business day) from its customers, which represents a decrease in call volume of 11% from 2017.
+Toronto Hydro's Call Centre agents answered 80% of these calls within 30 seconds after customers selected or were directed to speak to the utility's representatives, surpassing the industry target of 65%.